 Discovery is a social enterprise formed from a ground-breaking partnership between Dimensions and Somerset County Council, together with customers, family, carers and staff.
-As such it has created a designated fund so that 50% of the net income generated by Discovery can be earmarked to fund social projects within Somerset.
-The total amount raised for this purpose to date currently stands at £3,611K (2021: £2,775K).
+As such, it created a designated fund so that 50% of the net income generated by Discovery can be earmarked to fund social projects within Somerset.
+In the current year, the designated fund was revised to 33%.
+The total amount raised for this purpose to date currently stands at £3,973K (2022: £3,611K).